ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/10 GFG LEFT CONCEPT/Exception.md

      - By default, Checked Exceptions are not forwarded in calling chain (propagated).

+ - EXCEPTION HANDLING WITH METHOD OVERRIDING IN JAVA
+     - If the superclass method does not declare an exception, subclass overridden method cannot declare the checked exception but can declare unchecked exception.
+     - If the superclass method declares an exception, subclass overridden method can declare the same subclass exception or no exception but cannot declare parent exception.

+ - JAVA CUSTOM EXCEPTION / USER DEFINED EXCEPTION
+     - In Java, we can create our own exceptions that are derived classes of the Exception class.
+     - Using the custom exception, we can have your own exception and message.

 - EQUALS AND HASHCODE
     - a == b always compare memory location